 When your two main strikers grab two goals apiece and a fifth goal is an instant contender for team goal of the season, you know you have had a good day.
 That was certainly the case for Unai Emery’s Arsenal in the 5-1 trouncing of Fulham in what will undoubtedly be one of the best Arsenal matches of this season’s Premier League campaign.
-And if you bet on football, at one of the Top Sports Betting Sites in Canada, the victory may even tempt you to have a few quid on the Gunners as an outside flutter for the top-flight title.
+And if you bet on football the victory may even tempt you to have a few quid on the Gunners as an outside flutter for the top-flight title.
 Or if not, then certainly to be in contention for lifting some silverware in this, Emery’s first season in charge since taking over the helm from long-standing boss Arsene Wenger, who departed in the summer.

 Both strikers Alex Lacazette and Pierre-Emerick Aubameyang (as a second-half sub) nabbed braces and midfielder Aaron Ramsey — said to be on his way out of the Emirates after a big-money contract extension deal was withdrawn — grabbed the goals, but the triumph wasn’t about individuals.
 The emphatic win, a week ago before the international break, served notice to the rest of the Premier League that Emery is beginning to mould his side, his squad, the back-room staff and the fans’ expectations.